Amrithasuresh/Introduction-to-biohpc/_episodes/01-about-biohpc.md

 * **NGS Pipeline - a customized web-based pipeline for performing common NGS workflows using the BioHPC cluster**
 * **Galaxy - an installation of the Galaxy platform configured to use BioHPC systems**

+### BioHPC Cloud

+Compared to traditional HPC facilities, BioHPC aims to be easy-to-use for all of our users regardless of computing experience.
+Though the heart of our systems is a high-performance compute cluster with fast storage, we offer a wide range of services.
+The BioHPC Cloud encompases all of our systems and services, with access to:

+* **Simple web-based tools via the BioHPC Portal**
+* **Specialized, research-focused web applications, e.g. Astrocyte**
+* **Thin-client and workstation computers that are directly connected to the Nucleus compute cluster**
+* **Virtualized servers providing access to a multitude of research software**
+* **Traditional remote access using a command-line terminal and file transfer clients**

+### Nucleus Compute Cluster

+Our main compute facility is nucleus, a 800 node heterogenous compute cluster, consisting of:

+### Lysosome Storage System

+**Lysosome** is our primary high-performance bulk storage consisting of 5.4 PB raw storage provided by a Data Direct Networks SFA12X system, and an additional 960TB of raw storage provisioned with Dell PowerVault RAID hardware.

+Our Data Direct Networks SFA12K system uses dual active-active storage controllers, connected to multiple storage enclosures.
+Providing raw speeds of 80-90GB/s the storage is configured to host a Lustre parallel filesystem and is connected to the nucleus cluster with multiple inifiniband and 10Gb ethernet links.
+82 Object Storage Targets (backed by the DDN storage) are aggregated into a single high performance filesystem, with operations directed by a Meta Data Target (MDT).
+The architecture is well suited to typical workloads in BioHPC, which operate on large image and sequence datasets.

+### Endosome Storage System

+**Endosome** is our off-site high-performance bulk storage consisting of 14 PB raw storage provided by IBM Elastic Storage Solution.
+Endosome uses IBM GPFS file system and locates at the QTS site at Irving, TX.
+This storage system is connected to our Nucleus cluster and Lysosome storage using high speed fibres across.
+Currently, it provides the /work and /archive file spaces for users and off-site backups of /home2 mirrors, /project incrementals and other web services for DR. This storage system has >1000 14 TB hard drives in 12 enclosures providing ~10 PB usable space.
+The actual aggregated IO throughput is ~60 GB/s.

+### Lamella Cloud Storage Gateway

+**Lamella** is our cloud storage gateway, providing easy access to files stored on BioHPC from Windows, Mac or Linux clients, over the web or on a smartphone.
+The Lamella web interface lamella.biohpc.swmed.edu at provides an easy-to-use site, similar to dropbox, to upload, download, manage and share files.
+Each user has an allocation of cloud storage and can also directly access their home, project, and work allocations.
+This service also supports file synchronization between computers using the OwnCloud client.

+Direct access to files in home, project, and work locations is possible by mounting shared drives under Windows, Mac OS X, or Linux.
+Lamella shares these directories using SMB, with transfer rates up to 100MB/s for users on the campus 1 Gbps network and higher speeds available via the campus 10 Gbps network.
+FTP access to storage is also available via the Lamella gateway.

+### BioHPC Cloud Clients

+**BioHPC Cloud Clients** are computers running Linux, integrated into the BioHPC cloud.
+These systems provide a graphical Linux desktop and have direct access to BioHPC storage over the campus 10 Gbps network.
+All software available on the BioHPC cluster can be used on the cloud clients, which are ideal for developing and testing code and analysis workflows.
+Scripts and programs can be run locally on the client or directly submitted to the nucleus cluster using the command.
+Access to Windows applications is possible with virtualization.

+Two models of cloud client are available.
+The thin-client is a small desktop device, while the workstation is a larger tower PC.
+Currently, we have >70 BioHPC Cloud Clients campuswide.
+The workstation has a more powerful CPU than the thin-client and has an internal GPU card.
+The workstation is recommended for users running local analyses regularly or developing GPU code.

+### IB Network

+BioHPC Compute Nodes are interconnected via an Infiniband network in a fat-tree topology.
+The 10 HDR central swithes provide up to 80 Tbps total bandwidth.
+We are using HDR, EDR, FDR cables between 25 Mellanox switches and nodes and fiber cables between switches.
+The supporting port speeds can reach 56 Gbps and 100 Gbps respectively.